PrefectHQ/prefect/docs/guides/global-concurrency-limits.md

 ### Slot decay

 You can configure global concurrency limits with slot decay.
-Use this when using the concurrency limit as a rate limit.
+Use this when you want a rate limit.
 It will govern the pace at which slots are released or become available for reuse after being occupied.
 These slots  represent the concurrency capacity within a specific concurrency limit.
 This is the rate at which these slots "decay" or refresh.

 To configure slot decay, set the `slot_decay_per_second` parameter when defining or adjusting a concurrency limit.